John

 1815- June 16 -

 Meeting of the heirs.
-Present were: Susannah
+Present were:

-Robert Holloway, sone-in-law; Ruth, a daughter.
+Benjamin Wells--sons; Robert Holloway, sone-in-law; Ruth, a

 John Wells was first married to Jane Duhart, by whom he had the

-following children: Absalom Wells; Polly Wells; John Wells, deceased;
+following children: Absalom Wells; Polly Wells; John Wells,

-deceased; Rebecca Wells, and Rice Wells, deceased.
+Esther Wells, deceased; Rebecca Wells, and Rice Wells, deceased.

 John Wells had the following children by his second marriage to

-Susannah Young: Pearson Wells, Sarah Wells, Elizabeth Wells, Winnie
+Susannah Young: Pearson Wells, Sarah Wells, Elizabeth Wells,

-By a statement of the widow, the deceased had at the time of his last
+By a statement of the widow, the deceased had at the time of his

-at sheriff's sale --$269; cattle.[ Succession records of St. Helena
+Georgia, sold at sheriff's sale --$269; cattle.[ Succession

-Parish, La, File W-7]
+records of St. Helena Parish, La, File W-7]

 1815, --?
 Dec.--

-William Womack deposed and said that he lived
+William Womack deposed and said that he

-the state of GA. married Susannah Boykin.
-[Succession records of St.
+John Wells of the state of GA. married Susannah Boykin.

 1817, July 21--

-Decree of partition of Thomas Butler, Judge of
+Decree of partition of Thomas Butler, Judge

-shall have teh 1/3 part of the $1350, being that estate whichJohn Wells
+Wells, shall have teh 1/3 part of the $1350, being that estate

-had wen he ____? to the Spanish Government; and she shall have one
+whichJohn Wells had wen he ____? to the Spanish Government; and

-equal half of all the rest and residue of the estate of John Wells as
+she shall have one equal half of all the rest and residue of the

-her portion of acquets and gains. the other half of the other acquets
+estate of John Wells as her portion of acquets and gains. the

-and gains and the remaining $900 of the $1350 shall be equally divided
+of the $1350 shall be equally divided among the 13 heirs;

-among the 13 heirs; Pearson, William, Rebecca Holloway, Sarah Simms,
+Pearson, William, Rebecca Holloway, Sarah Simms, Winnie Jones,

-Havard, Mary Barrett, and Absalom Wells.
+Mary Barrett, and Absalom Wells.
 [Succession records of St.

 Helena Parish, La, File W-7]